daiphuongngo/Brain-Tumor-Deep-Learning-Detection-VGG-ResNet-EfficientNet-ConvNeXt-Segmentation-SAM-UNet-DeepLabV3/README.md

 I load `sam-vit-base` in [`TFSamModel`](https://huggingface.co/docs/transformers/main/model_doc/sam#transformers.TFSamModel).

-I also need `SamProcessor`for the associated checkpoint.

-Let's now define a set of points I will use as the prompt.
+Then, I also need `SamProcessor`for the associated checkpoint.
+Let's define a set of points I will use as the prompt.

 ![download (58)](https://github.com/user-attachments/assets/f98dbd85-1e1d-4550-937e-c282229c8a6f)